NCAI Leadership

 The NCAI Executive Committee consists of the President, serving as Chairperson; the First Vice President; the Recording Secretary; the Treasurer; and twelve Regional Vice Presidents.
 In addition, there are twelve Alternate Regional Vice Presidents.
 All Executive Committee members serve for two-year terms.

 NCAI members elect the organization’s Executive Committee during every other Annual Convention, held in the fall of each year.
+The twelve Regional Vice Presidents and their Alternates are elected by their respective NCAI regions.
 The entire membership elects the Administrative Board, which consists of the President, First Vice President, Recording Secretary, and Treasurer.
-The twelve Regional Vice Presidents and their Alternates are elected by their respective regions.

-At the 80th Annual Convention held in New Orleans, Louisiana, NCAI’s membership elected the 2023–2025 NCAI Executive Committee.
-There will be elections held during the 82nd Annual Convention & Marketplace in Seattle, Washington, for the 2025–2027 Executive Committee.
+At the 82nd Annual Convention held in Seattle, Washington, NCAI’s membership elected the 2025–2027 NCAI Executive Committee.
+Elections for the 2027–2029 Executive Committee will be held in 2027 during the 84th Annual Convention & Marketplace.

 President